 Intending to mark Jayne’s contribution, the Smithsonian Museum of African American history has a photo of hers.

-Along with it, there is a quote by Oprah Winfrey feeling proud of Jayne.
+There is also a quote by Oprah Winfrey, feeling proud of Jayne.

 Kennedy was one of the most popular faces of the 1970s.
 All credit goes to her advertising work, the diet soft drink Tab.